matthewslouismarie/lmp/README.md

  - Exporting the map from .rmf to .map using [MESS](https://github.com/pwitvoet/mess), or use existing .map file.
  - Copying the map and its assets into the game folder.
  - Running MESS, allowing the use of [MESS](https://github.com/pwitvoet/mess) templates inside the map.
  - Using the default configuration, customising only the settings you need to change in one or more separate JSON files.
+This allows you to have a configuration specific to one map, to a map series, to all of your maps, or to combine several of these, only overriding the relevant settings.

 ## Running LMP

 After the quick task of configuring LMP (see following section), you can run ``path\to\lmp.ps1 mymap.rmf``.
 This will compile your map, build your custom used assets, and put them (excluding base assets already included with the game, and the ones not used by the map), into a separate build folder.

-> :warning: You need PowerShell 7 to run the script (``winget install --id Microsoft.Powershell --source winget``).
+> :warning: You need **PowerShell 7** to run the script (``winget install --id Microsoft.Powershell --source winget``).
+Make sure you run it with PowerShell 7, and not just PowerShell (which remains installed even after installing PowerShell 7).
 You also need to allow the execution of custom scripts using ``Set-ExecutionPolicy unrestricted``.

 ### -clean